delftdata/stateflow/README.md

 ## Features
 - Analysis and transformation of Python classes to distributed stateful dataflows.
-These dataflows can be ported to cloud applications and dataflow systems.
+These dataflows can be ported to cloud services and dataflow systems.
 - Due to the nature of dataflow systems, stateful entities cannot directly interact with each other.
 Therefore, direct calls to other objects in object-oriented code does not work in stateful dataflow.
 StateFlow splits such functions at the AST level to get rid of the remote call.
   Instead, stateflow splits a function into several parts such that the dataflow system can move back and forth between the different stateful entities (e.g. dataflow operators).
 - Support for compilation to several (cloud) services including: AWS Lambda, Apache Beam, Flink Statefun and PyFlink.